Help Find a Correct Move

 Since sending transactions includes costs, how do you assist participants in making sure they at least do not make a wrong move?

-Players should be able to confirm that a move is valid before burning gas.
+Players would appreciate being able to confirm that a move is valid before burning gas.
 To add this functionality, you need to create a way for the player to call the

 Move (opens new window) function without changing the game's state.
 Use a query because they are evaluated in memory and do not commit anything permanently to storage.